 1. Value speed

-Stolen bases are one-fifth of the points in a typical roto league, but just nine players swiped more than 30 bags last season.
+Stolen bases are one-fifth of the points in a typical roto league, but just seven players swiped 30 bags last season.
 For this reason, secure the services of at least one fleet-footed basestealer.

 2. Draft high-strikeout hurlers

 Projecting pitcher wins is quite difficult, and a hurler's overall ERA and WHIP can be greatly affected by a few poor performances.
 High-strikeout pitchers are usually consistent within that category, which ensures they will return some value regardless of how they fare in other areas.

 Hitters who are productive in just two or three categories can leave owners in trouble if one skill deserts them for part of the season.
 But hitters who can help across the board are often able to continue contributing even if part of their game falls off because of an injury or a slump.